wbaldoumas/atrea-policyengine/README.md

 ### Asynchronous and Parallel Processing

-Async and parallel processing is also supported in a myriad of configurations by implementing the [`IAsyncInputPolicy<T>`](https://github.com/itabaiyu/atrea-policyengine/blob/master/src/Atrea.PolicyEngine/Policies/Input/IAsyncInputPolicy.cs), [`IAsyncProcessor<T>`](https://github.com/itabaiyu/atrea-policyengine/blob/master/src/Atrea.PolicyEngine/Processors/IAsyncProcessor.cs), and [`IAsyncOutputPolicy<T>`](https://github.com/itabaiyu/atrea-policyengine/blob/master/src/Atrea.PolicyEngine/Policies/Output/IAsyncOutputPolicy.cs) and using the [`AsyncPolicyEngineBuilder<T>`](https://github.com/itabaiyu/atrea-policyengine/blob/master/src/Atrea.PolicyEngine/Builders/AsyncPolicyEngineBuilder.cs).
+Async and parallel processing is also supported in a myriad of configurations by implementing the [`IAsyncInputPolicy<T>`](https://github.com/itabaiyu/atrea-policyengine/blob/master/src/Atrea.PolicyEngine/Policies/Input/IAsyncInputPolicy.cs), [`IAsyncProcessor<T>`](https://github.com/itabaiyu/atrea-policyengine/blob/master/src/Atrea.PolicyEngine/Processors/IAsyncProcessor.cs), and [`IAsyncOutputPolicy<T>`](https://github.com/itabaiyu/atrea-policyengine/blob/master/src/Atrea.PolicyEngine/Policies/Output/IAsyncOutputPolicy.cs) interfaces and using the [`AsyncPolicyEngineBuilder<T>`](https://github.com/itabaiyu/atrea-policyengine/blob/master/src/Atrea.PolicyEngine/Builders/AsyncPolicyEngineBuilder.cs).
 Here we configure async input policies to be awaited in order, processors to be run in parallel, and output policies to be run in parallel.

 ```cs